Slovenski Camps

 Peter Slovenski

 Owner Peter Slovenski or "Coach" graduated from Dartmouth College in 1979 with a B.A. in English.
-He spent 34 years working as a college track coach.
+He was the coach of men's and women's cross-country and track & field at Bowdoin College for 34 years.
+He retired in 2021 and was recognized as the Bowdoin College Head Coach of Cross-Country and Track & Field Emeritus.
 He has been running educational, fun, and safe camps for over 30 years.

 Headshot of Dugan Slovenski